whyframeshot - stock.adobe.com

 The new AI-based analytics platform, which combines existing capabilities from Tableau and Salesforce with new features, shifts analytics away from reports and the dashboards that have been Tableau's historical focus to insight delivery within the flow of a user's work.

 The platform is built with four categories of capabilities.
-They include those that use AI to deliver autonomous insights; enable the development of a semantic layer aided by AI; provide access to real-time insights; and create a marketplace for data and AI products to enable customers to compose their own instances of Tableau.
+They include those that use AI to deliver autonomous insights, enable the development of a semantic layer aided by AI, provide access to real-time insights, and create a marketplace for data and AI products to enable customers to compose their own instances of Tableau.

-Access to Tableau Einstein, meanwhile, is available through a Tableau+ subscription; pricing for Tableau+ is not made public.
+Access to Tableau Einstein, meanwhile, is available through a Tableau+ subscription.
+Pricing for Tableau+ is not made public.

 Based in Seattle, Tableau is a longtime analytics vendor that has been a subsidiary of Salesforce since being acquired by the CRM giant in June 2019.
-Over the past two years, like many other analytics vendors, Tableau has made AI -- including generative AI -- a focus of its product development.
+Over the past two years, like many other analytics vendors, Tableau has made AI, including generative AI, a focus of its product development.

 Toward that end, the vendor released Tableau Pulse, a generative AI-powered tool that surfaces insights and delivers them to users in natural language, in February.
 In addition, Tableau Agent, an AI-powered assistant that enables users to prepare and analyze data and was formerly known as Einstein Copilot for Tableau, is being rolled out with Tableau Agent for Tableau Prep made generally available in July.

 Now, Tableau is building an entirely new platform with AI as a foundation.
-And given its blending of existing Tableau and Salesforce capabilities to go with new ones under development, it represents a new level integration between Tableau and its parent company, according to David Menninger, an analyst at ISG's Ventana Research.
+Given its blending of existing Tableau and Salesforce capabilities to go with new ones under development, it represents a new level integration between Tableau and its parent company, according to David Menninger, an analyst at ISG's Ventana Research.

 "These new capabilities are a real combination, maybe even the realization of true integration, between the Tableau stack and Salesforce," said.